phluid61/internet-drafts/http2-nak-frame/draft.md

 An endpoint that receives a DROPPED\_FRAME frame ought to take it as an indication that the extension is not supported by the peer, and MAY subsequently choose not to send further frames of that type or to attempt extension negotiation with the peer.
-Extensions that define new HTTP/2 frame types MAY specify behaviours in response to DROPPED\_FRAME frames with those types, keeping in mind that extensions that "change the semantics of existing protocol components \[including those defined in this document\] MUST be negotiated before being used" ({{RFC7540}}, Section 5.5).
+Extensions that define new HTTP/2 frame types MAY specify behaviours in response to DROPPED\_FRAME frames with those types, however extensions that change the semantics of existing protocol components, including those defined in this document, MUST be negotiated before being used ({{RFC7540}}, Section 5.5).

 Receipt of a DROPPED\_FRAME frame does not necessarily mean that all frames on that connection with the discarded type will be discarded in future.
 A transparent intermediary that forwards an